KiDS-Legacy: Constraints on Horndeski gravity from weak lensing combined with galaxy clustering and cosmic microwave background anisotropies: Results

-Here, $\Delta \mu_{\infty,{\rm eff}}$ parameterises the deviation of $\mu_\infty$ from the GR value, which we find to be significant at approximately $2.9\sigma$.
+Here, $\Delta \mu_{\infty,{\rm eff}}$ parametrises the deviation of $\mu_\infty$ from the GR value, which we find to be significant at approximately $2.9\sigma$.
 However, this deviation from GR only leads to a small correction to the model predictions and a small improvement in the best-fit $\chi^2$, as can be inferred from Table \ref{tab:S8_Om_results}.
 Therefore, this model is found to not be statistically preferred over GR.

 In Fig. \ref{fig:stable2_posterior}, we show our constraints on the Horndeski parameter space when sampling $\hat{D}_{\rm kin}$ and $\hat{c}_{\rm s}^2$ while fixing the effective Planck mass to the fiducial \lcdm{} value, $\Delta \hat{M}_*^2 = 0$.
-Here, we observe that the constraints on modified gravity are almost entirely driven by the cosmic shear data, while the CMB data on its own does not yield significant constraints on the modified gravity parameters.
-However, as we show in Appendix \ref{ap:AL}, the marginalisation over the lensing anomaly parameter $A_{\rm L}$ makes a significant impact on the inferred modified gravity parameter constraints for this particular parameterisation.
-We note that for this parameterisation the prior excludes negative values of $\alpha_{\rm B,0}$.
+Here, we observe that the constraints on modified gravity are almost entirely driven by the cosmic shear data, while the CMB dataset on its own does not yield significant constraints on the modified gravity parameters.
+However, as we show in Appendix \ref{ap:AL}, the marginalisation over the lensing anomaly parameter $A_{\rm L}$ makes a significant impact on the inferred modified gravity parameter constraints for this particular parametrisation.
+We note that for this parametrisation the prior excludes negative values of $\alpha_{\rm B,0}$.

-In this parameterisation, we mainly constrain the combination $\hat{c}_{\rm sN}^2=\hat{D}_{\rm kin}\hat{c}_{\rm s}^2$.
+In this parametrisation, we mainly constrain the combination $\hat{c}_{\rm sN}^2=\hat{D}_{\rm kin}\hat{c}_{\rm s}^2$.
 This can be understood by inspecting the effective Newtonian coupling and the gravitational slip in the quasi-static approximation, given Eqs. \eqref{eq:qsa1} and \eqref{eq:qsa2}.
 For $\Delta M_*^2 = 0$, the small scale limits, $\mu_{\infty}$ and $\mu_{\rm Z,\infty}$, given in appendix D in \citetalias{Cataneo24}, simplify to

 yielding $\gamma_{\rm QSA}=1$.
-Thus, the modification to the lensing potential, which is the quantity that our data is mostly sensitive to, becomes
+Thus, the modification to the lensing potential (i.e. the quantity our data are mostly sensitive to) becomes

 which only depends on $c_{\rm sN}^2$ and the braiding term, $\alpha_{\rm B}$, that is determined through the inferred initial condition, $\alpha_{\rm B,0}$.
 In practice, $\alpha_B$ is integrated from eq.
 27 in \citetalias{Cataneo24}, from which we can see that the source term for this model is primarily controlled by $c_{\rm sN}^2$.
 This is reflected by the strong degeneracy between $\hat{c}_{\rm sN}^2$ and $\alpha_{B0}$ in Fig. \ref{fig:stable2_posterior}.
 We additionally display the derived posterior distribution for $\hat{c}_{\rm sN}^2$ in Fig. \ref{fig:stable2_posterior} and infer a marginal mode and HPDI of